jisc-services/Public-Documentation/PublicationsRouter/api/v3/OutgoingNotification.md

 IMPORTANT: the structure returned by an API request will only have elements for which data exists; where no data is available the element will be omitted from the structure.

+Please see the [Using Router Metadata](./Using_Router_Metadata.md#licence-details) page for guidelines on using particular important data elements.
 ```json
 {
 	"id": "<string>",